griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Email is ineffective communication to raise tickets and get answers.
  * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.

+* Provincial culture - local teams working in Desk Farms - local assumptions.
+ ** Ever experienced contacting your IT helpdesk?

+* Contingency Planning.
+Disaster recovery

+* Depending on your circumstances the best time of productivity is lost commuting.

 Be intentional

+* If one team member is remote, all the team is effectively remote in attitude

-Video technologies allow everyone to show up to meetings equally so they can make decisions too.
+* Video technologies allow everyone to show up to meetings equally so they can make decisions too.

-If one team member is remote, all the team is effectively remote in attitude

-Remotes should not lag behind the decision makers because of the perception of speed is the deciding factor.
+* Remotes should not lag behind the decision makers because of the perception of speed is the deciding factor.

-For Geographically distributed teams, conduct meetings that are sensitive to timezone differences.
+* Do not make distributed teams across timezones work outside of their normal scheduled hours.

 * Software Development is not always 9-5, “Second Shift” is possible.